Monday, April 2, 2018

 B. Yoder

-READ MORE for Mr. Myers letter about the CCOW
+READ MORE - Mr. Myers letter about the CCOW and his analysis of it.

-I find this letter somewhat confusing and am unclear with Hank's comment that "the Committee of the Whole is not a significant change in the actual operations of the Council."
+Hank's comment: "the Committee of the Whole is not a significant change in the actual operations of the Council."
 The committee will significantly increase participation of our elected and encourage staff to be more active, open and accountable to council.
-As a result study sessions and regular meetings, when aligned with CCOW, will be more productive and final decisions more effective.
-B. Yoder
+As a result study sessions and regular meetings, when aligned with CCOW, will be more productive and final decisions more effective."

 Hi Bob,